julien6387/supvisors/docs/configuration.rst

     The strategy used to start applications on addresses.
     Possible values are in { ``CONFIG``, ``LESS_LOADED``, ``MOST_LOADED`` }.
-    This functionality is detailed in :ref:`start_sequence`.
+    The use of this option is detailed in :ref:`start_sequence`.

     *Default*:  ``CONFIG``.